/

 Best for basic tasks like customer support and general-purpose assistants.

-Well-suited for high-stakes domains like legal, financial, medical, and enterprise AI.
+Well-suited for high-stakes domains like legal, financial, medical, and enterprise AI, requiring advanced AI workflow automation.

 RAG vs. Agentic RAG: Top use cases